Treckon/start-up/README.md

 ## Technologies
 I am going to use the required technologies in the following ways.

 1. HTML - Uses correct HTML structure for application.
-Four HTML pages, one for login, one for listing comment pages, one for displaying lists of messages, and one for the profile page.
+Five HTML pages, one for login, one for listing comment pages, one for displaying lists of messages, one for editing profile information, and one for the profile page.
 2. CSS - Application styling that looks good on different screen sizes, uses good whitespace, color choice and contrast.
 3. JavaScript - Provides login, database searching for chat groups, and spoiler setting configuration
 4. Service - Backend service with endpoints for: